Get Started with Field Service

 - Name and define the roles in a field service organization.

 Coordinating field operations—including scheduling service appointments, dispatching mobile workers and equipment, and tracking vehicle locations, product stock, and appointment status—is nearly impossible without an automated system.
-Thank goodness for Field Service Lightning!
+Thank goodness for Field Service!

 In the game of field service, there are generally four players: administrators, agents, dispatchers, and mobile workers, or people who make service calls.
 Each one has a specific job to do to keep things up and running.

-A generic field service workflow starts with the Salesforce admin setting up Field Service Lightning according to your organization’s needs.
+A generic field service workflow starts with the Salesforce admin setting up Field Service according to your organization’s needs.
 Your agents create work orders as customer service calls come in.
 The dispatcher schedules appointments, optimizing them according to who has the right skills, is carrying the right parts, and is in the right location.
-The mobile resources (or technicians) complete the service appointments and close out the work orders.
+The mobile resources (also known as mobile workers or technicians) complete the service appointments and close out the work orders.

 |Agent||Takes customer service calls and requests field service appointments via work orders, which list the skills and parts that are needed.|

 |Dispatcher||Assigns and manages the service appointments.
 The dispatcher console included in the managed package helps dispatchers schedule, optimize, and dispatch service appointments from one screen.|

 |Mobile Worker or Technician||Manages their service appointments.
 Their tasks include closing work orders, tracking the parts they used, and providing service reports.|

 - Scheduling and optimization from a managed package